 Back in September of 2017, we reported that Toys R Us Canada had been granted creditor protection against the failing Toys R Us locations in the United States.

 In the last eight months, it seems that they have managed to stay out of the limelight a little.
 Maybe to revamp a plan or just re-evaluate their business and try to figure out where their US counterparts went wrong.

 Toys R Us Canada wants you to know that they are ready to make some changes.
-There is a major makeover in the near future.
+There is a significant makeover shortly.

-Here is just a little of the changes you will see; one store in Barrie Ontario as already made some of these changes.
+Here are just a few of the changes you will see; one store in Barrie Ontario as already made some of these changes.
 They include;